sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-components-filter.md

 - The join filter (Left, Inner, Full, Difference or Exclusion) stores the data from secondary component in a memory cache, it is highly recommended to perform the necessary filtering in ledger view (_i.e._ performed by the database) before performing the join operation in the business view
 - The join filter (Right) stores the data from the primary component in a memory cache, it is highly recommended to perform necessary filtering in ledger view (_i.e._ performed by the database) before performing the join operation in the business view

-**Important** <br><br> It is **not** recommended to use a generic Brainwave view, delivered with the default project when you require a limited number of attributs as input.
+> [!warning] It is **not** recommended to use a generic Brainwave view, delivered with the default project when you require a limited number of attributs as input.
 These views return a large number of attributes that will be stored in a memory cache and greatly increase the memory usage, impacting performance.

 ### Trend